 Admins can add users to groups by location, function, etc. to report on those groups and assign courses to the users in those groups.
 Unfortunately, data from HRIS (human resource information system), like hiring manager, start date, location, function and manager level, are not captured is users' Udemy profiles, and as such they cannot be reported on.
 For more on generating a report, please refer to this support article.

-To delete a group, change its name, or download the list of users in a group, click on the group name.
-At the top of the page you’ll see the group title above the list of users in the group.
-To the right of the group title you’ll see three icons: Export this Group, a pencil (to rename), and a trash can (to delete).
+To remove a group, change its name, or download the list of users in a group, click on the group name.
+Next, click on the ellipses icon (three-dots) to the right of the group title.
+You will see the following options: Export this Group, Group membership log, Edit group name, and Remove this group.

-If you're a Team Plan user, however, then please follow the steps below to add more licenses to your account.
-Please note that the total price for a team plan is calculated on a pro rate basis, based on today's date and the end date of your yearly subscription.
+If you're a Team Plan user, then please follow the steps below to add more licenses to your account.
+Please note that the total price for a team plan is calculated on a prorated basis, based on today's date and the end date of your yearly subscription.

-5. Select how many additional licenses you require and proceed to the payment page
+Under Subscription, click on Buy more Team Plan licenses.
+Select how many additional licenses you require and proceed to the payment page.

 If an employee has left your organization, you can remove them from your account and an additional license will be freed up, which can then be utilized by a new employee.